ubccr/ccrdocs/pages/hpc/data-transfer.md

 ## OnDemand File Manager App

-* This is browser based for simple transfers and not recommended for large amounts of data
+This is browser based for simple transfers and not recommended for large amounts of data.
+However, OnDemand offers Globus integration to make larger file transfers easier.
+For more information see the [OnDemand documentation](../portals/ood.md#files-app)

-This information is available in our [Open OnDemand Documentation](../portals/ood.md)